-d.
+c.
 This is a temporary supplement paid until SSI eligibility is determined.
 This is for people who are currently in a private living arrangement.

-e.
+d.
 If only one member of the couple is blind, payment level is \$146.

-f.
+e.
 If only one member of the couple is blind, payment level is \$219.